-No pets of any kind are allowed in the apartments, either on a temporary or permanent basis.
-Seeing-eye dogs are permitted in the residence halls for the sight impaired.
+No pets of any kind are allowed in the student apartments, either on a temporary or permanent basis.

 Quiet Hours (Campus)

 In order to preserve community and show respect for others, quiet hours on campus will be observed from 9:00pm - 8:00am daily.
 During Quiet Hours, the following will not be permitted: